anneloes94/Ubuntu-18-battery-life-preserver/README.md

 ## Output

-* When your battery is between 11-15%, it will tell you to plug in your computer.
+* When your battery is above 80%, it will tell you to unplug your computer.

-* When your battery is between 6-10%, it will alert you that it will shutdown at 5%.
+* When your battery is between 40-20%, it will alert you to plug in your adapter.

-* At 5% it will alert you that your computer is shutting down, and shut down your computer safely.
+* Below 20% it will urge you to plug in your adapter.

 ## Uninstall